 To start a recording in game, press Windows + Alt + R. Afterwards you can share the file as you would any video file.

-For the full tutorial, see How to record games in Windows 10.
+For more details, see How to record games in Windows 10.

 Standing for Open Broadcaster Software, this open source screen recorder has a steep learning curve.
 It's not really for beginners, although it's primarily aimed at those wanting to stream using Twitch or YouTube.